TheOdinProject/curriculum/react/the_react_ecosystem/fetching-data.md

   );
 ~~~

-Notice how Bio is taking an extra second to display?
+Notice how `Bio` is taking an extra second to display?
 Their fetch requests should both take 1000ms to resolve so what's going on??
-In React none of the hooks, JSX, or code inside of a component will be run until that component is due to render.
-Bio has to wait for the request inside of Profile to resolve before it starts rendering which means the request inside Bio isn't sent.
+In React, the component is not rendered until it is actually called.
+If JSX has conditional logic, the false branches will never render until they become true. `Bio` has to wait for the request inside of `Profile` to resolve before it starts rendering which means the request inside `Bio` isn't sent.

 If we remove the short circuiting conditional that waits for imageURL Bio would send a request immediately, but that would mean abandoning our loading screen.
 Instead of compromising on design we can lift the request up the component tree and pass it's response as a prop to Bio.